hurtn/ranger-migration/deployment.md

   - *First ensure the SQL MI identity has read permissions on the AAD.
 See [the following documentation](https://docs.microsoft.com/en-gb/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell#azure-ad-admin-with-a-server-in-sql-database)
   - *Next, set an AAD admin.
 Please see [the following documentation](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell#provision-azure-ad-admin-sql-managed-instance)
   - Create a new database and using a user with sysadmin permissions, and ensure to __enable CDC for the database__.
 See [the following documentation](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-enable-db-transact-sql?view=sql-server-ver15)
-  - If necessary create a separate database user and provide the appropriate permissions.
+  - You can use the managed identity of the function app or create a separate database user and provide the appropriate permissions as shown below.
+Note that the connection string specified in the function app configuration will use the authentication flag as described in step 4 of configuring the function app settings below
   - *Create the user and provide necessary permissions e.g.:
       - CREATE USER [Function App name] FROM EXTERNAL PROVIDER;
       - GRANT CONTROL ON DATABASE::[centricapolicydb] TO [Function App name];